UniOfGreenwich/ELEE1146-COMP1836-Lectures/content/InputVariablesOperationsPt1/InputVariablesOperationsPt1.md

 ## Simplifying User Input

-- Text Fields are the most common type of mobile
+- `TextFields` are the most common type of mobile
     - input
     - Can be free-form plain text
     - Numbers (whole/decimals)